ericposas/spidermap/README.md

 #### Programming:

-  - Map Type Selection:
-    - Hover over "Spider Map", "Point-to-Point Map", or "List View" ->  Slides out the description panel
-    - Clicking "Spider Map", "Point-to-Point Map", or "List View" brings the user to that selected page

-  - Generate PDF:
-   - Clean up PDF export for listview (currently cuts words in half at page break)

   - Map Right-click Context menu (with a hint on main UI):
     - Make white box behind label the same width as the label (may have to use jquery)
     - Options for elongating or shortening the location (1. code, 2. city, 3. full city code and region)
     - Options for altering location of the label (in relation to the dot): 1.
 Above, 2.
 Below, 3.
 Left, 4.
 Right

+  - Slide Transitions:
+    - Add slide-in transitions to all UI panels

+  - Generate PDF:
+    - Clean up PDF export for listview (currently cuts words in half at page break)

 #### Design: